LUTZ BUSINESS INSIGHTS

 SAM ADDY + AUDIT SHAREHOLDER

 Sam Addy is an Audit Shareholder at Lutz with over 17 years of experience.
-He has significant experience in providing accounting, auditing and consulting services to privately-held companies.
+He has significant experience in providing accounting, auditing and consulting services to privately-held companies in various industries including agriculture, manufacturing, and wholesale.

 AREAS OF FOCUS